Kvphilpott/Polio-Life-Expectancy-Analysis/README.md

 # Polio, Infant Deaths, and Life Expectancy Analysis

-## Live Version
-You can view the interactive HTML version of this project here:
+## You can view the interactive HTML version of this project here:
 https://kvphilpott.github.io/Polio-Life-Expectancy-Analysis

 **Course:** STAT 3240